+Value: map

-Value: map Default: map
+Default: map

 Description: Choose the sampling scheme.
-A map will produce a grid of equally spaced points between a minimum and maximum radius, longitude, and latitude.
-A list contains specific coordinates of the satellites.
+By default, the map produces a grid of equally angled points between a minimum and maximum radius, longitude, and latitude.
+A list of points contains the specific coordinates of the satellites.
+The fibonacci spiral sampling scheme produces a uniformly distributed map on the surface of sphere defined by a minimum and/or maximum radius.

-Possible values: Any one of map, list
+Possible values: Any one of map, list, list of points, fibonacci spiral